Fountain Communication using Concatenated Codes: Concatenated Fountain Codes

-After encoding, the inner codewords are regarded as $N_o$ channel symbol queues, as illustrated in Figure \ref{Fig2}.
-In the $l^{th}$ time unit, the encoder uses a random switch to pick one inner code with index $k_l(\theta)$ uniformly, and sends the first channel input symbol in the corresponding queue through the channel.
+We use a set of random fountain codes described in Section \ref{SectionIII} as the inner codes, each with $\lfloor\exp(N_iR_i)\rfloor$ codewords, where $N_i=\frac{N}{N_o}$ and $R_i=\frac{R}{r_o}$.
+To simplify the notations, we have assumed that $N_i$ and $N_o$ are both integers.
+We also assume that $N_o \gg N_i \gg 1$.
+The encoder then uses these inner codes to map each outer symbol $\xi_k$ into an inner codeword, which is an infinite sequence of channel input symbols $\{x_{k1}, x_{k2}, \cdots\}$.
+The inner codewords are regarded as $N_o$ channel input symbol queues, as shown in Figure \ref{Fig2}.
+In each time unit, the encoder uses a random switch to pick one inner code and sends the first channel input symbol in the corresponding queue through the channel as modeled in Section \ref{SectionII}.
 The transmitted symbol is then removed from the queue.
-We assume random variables $k_l:\theta \rightarrow\{1,2,\dots,N_o\}$ are i.i.d. uniform.
-We assume the decoder knows the outer codebook and the code libraries of the inner codes.
-We also assume the encoder and the decoder share the realization of $\theta$ such that the decoder knows the exact codebook used in each inner code and the exact order in which channel input symbols are transmitted.
+We use $\theta$ to index the realization of the compounded randomness of codebook generation and switch selection.
+Let $C^{(k)}_{\theta}(\xi_k)_j$ be the $j^{th}$ codeword symbol of the $k^{th}$ inner code in codebook $\mathcal C_{\theta}^{(k)}$, corresponding to $\xi_k$.
+Let $Z_{l,\theta}\in\{1,\cdots,N_o\}$ be index of the queue that the random switch chooses at the $l^{th}$ time unit for $l\in\{1,2,\cdots\}$.
+We assume that index $\theta$ is generated according to a distribution $\vartheta$ such that random variables $x_{k, \xi_k,j}:\theta \rightarrow C^{(k)}_{\theta}(\xi_k)_j$ are i.i.d. with a pre-determined input distribution $p_X$, random variables $I_l:\theta \rightarrow Z_{l,\theta}$ are i.i.d. uniform, $x_{k, \xi_k,j}$ and $I_l$ are independent.
+The decoder is assumed to know the outer codebook and the code libraries of the inner codes.
+We also assume that the decoder knows the exact codebook used for each inner code and the exact order in which channel input symbols are transmitted.